Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: The Lagrangian Mean Curvature Flow Equation

 In particular, suppose that $Y$ is a section of $F^*(TM)$, then

 using the fact that $F^*\om$ vanishes.
-Furthermore, suppose that $M$ is a Calabi--Yau manifold, and let $\Om$ be its holomorphic volume form.
-One has the (multi-valued) function $\ta_L = \arg(\frac{F^*(\Om)}{\dd V_L})$, the \emph{Lagrangian angle}, whose exterior derivative is a well-defined $1$-form on $L$.
+Furthermore, one has the (multi-valued) function $\ta_L = \arg(\frac{F^*(\Om)}{\dd V_L})$, the \emph{Lagrangian angle}, whose exterior derivative is a well-defined $1$-form on $L$.
 According to \cite{HL1982}*{section III.2.D}, $\dd\ta_L$ is the image of the mean curvature vector of $L$ under the above isomorphism,